 On September 25, 2019, we entered into the 2019 Credit Agreement providing for the \$210.0 million Term Loan Facility and the \$40.0 million Revolving Credit Facility (each as defined in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Indebtedness").
 On April 30, 2021, we entered into Amendment No. 1 to the 2019 Credit Agreement to increase the committed size of the Revolving Credit Facility to \$90.0 million.
 The 2019 Credit Facilities (as defined in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Indebtedness") mature on September 25, 2024.
 We expect to refinance, renew or replace the 2019 Credit Facilities prior to their maturity in September 2024 or to repay the 2019 Credit Facilities with cash from operations.
-An inability to refinance our 2019 Credit Facilities prior to maturity could have a material adverse effect on our business, financial condition, results of operations-Liquidity and Capital Resources-Indebtedness" for more information on our 2019 Credit Facilities.
+An inability to refinance our 2019 Credit Facilities prior to maturity could have a material adverse effect on our business, financial condition, results of operations, cash flow, capital resources and liquidity.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Indebtedness" for more information on our 2019 Credit Facilities.